🛠 Boot Fix

 Why won’t my computer start?

-Windows may not be loading properly due to system or startup issues.
+Windows may not load due to corrupted files or failed updates.

 What if nothing works?